 - better quality of sleep (Wood, Joseph, Loyd & Atkins, 2008)

-Many studies have also found that gratitude is associated with overall well-being, which is defined as the state of being comfortable, healthy, or happy.
+Many studies have also found that gratitude is associated with overall well-being.
+This can mean different things to different people but in general “well-being” is defined as the state of being comfortable, healthy, or happy.

 How Do Children Learn About Being Thankful?